cannin/enhance_nlp_interaction_network_gsoc2020/_reports/2020-05-31-gsoc-week-zero.md

 ## Conclusion

 It has been a great learning experience so far.
 I had very little experience in working with python for web services, but I am using it now since the first day of Google Summer of Code 2020.
 I am enjoying the journey.
 My Mentors,are constantly helping me.
-They is just a message away, whenever I require their guidance.
-I am thankful to themm.
+They are just a message away, whenever I require their guidance.
+I am thankful to them.